 The beam length in the specification refers to the gauge length of the beam in the mounted position.
 The actual length of the beam is about 36 mm longer than the specified size due to the mounting brackets provided at the end of the beams.

 The beams can be fixed either horizontally or vertically as desired depending on the kind of tilt to be measured.
 The sensor mounting bracket on the beam allows the tiltmeter to be rotated by 90º so that the tiltmeter can be mounted in a horizontal position, irrespective of the orientation of the beam.

-The tiltmeter and the beam sensors can be mounted directly to the anchors on wall or floor using the mounting angles or brackets supplied along.
+The tiltmeter and the beam sensors can be mounted directly to the anchors on the wall or floor using the mounting angles or brackets supplied.
 However, if the structure is likely to deform in directions other than the rotational plane of the beams, the use of components supplied in the optionally available mounting kit will give precise results.

 A couple of mounting kits are required for mounting an individual beam sensor.

-Each mounting kit consists of a set of groutable 148 mm long all threaded stud anchor, with an angle bracket and a set of nuts, spring washers, and plain washers.
-Another set of an all-thread stud anchor of around 72 mm length and a set of nuts, plain washers, spring washers, disc spring washers, two single shouldered and one double shouldered nylon washer is also included.
+Each mounting kit consists of a set of groutable 148 mm long all-threaded stud anchors, with an angle bracket and a set of nuts, spring washers, and plain washers.
+Another set of an all-thread stud anchor of around 72 mm length and a set of nuts, plain washers, spring washers, disc spring washers, two single-shouldered and one double-shouldered nylon washer is also included.

 The nuts and washers supplied are assembled on the respective studs from which the correct position of these components during assembly can be noted.